CagriCatik/PCB-Design-with-KiCad/docs/02_kicad-interface/new-project-scratch.md

 2. **Choose a Location for the Project**:
    - In the file explorer that pops up, select the directory where you want to save your project.
 It’s a good idea to create a dedicated directory for all your KiCad projects.
-   - For this example, we will save the project in a folder named `Kicad Projects/Pro Third Edition`.
+   - For this example, we will save the project in a folder named `KiCad Projects/Pro Third Edition`.

 3. **Name Your Project**:
    - Enter a meaningful name for your project, such as `example_new_project`.
 This will help you easily identify the project later on.